keeganmilsten/Reborn_OS/README.md

 ## Free space

-Please, check that you have 5GB (or more) of free harddisk space in your root partition:
+Please check that you have 5GB (or more) of free harddisk space in your root partition:
 `df -h /`

 ## Instructions